graebnerc/RforSocioEcon/docs/Chap-data.md

 #'
 #' Tests whether a data.table has unique rows.
 #'
-#' @param data_table A data frame of data table of which uniqueness should
+#' @param data_table A data frame or data table of which uniqueness should
 #'  be tested.
 #' @param index_vars Vector of strings, which specify the columns of
 #'  data_table according to which uniqueness should be tested